yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ## Docker
 ### Django
-Follow the below steps to enable tracing for the app that are based on Django Framework.
+Follow the below steps to enable tracing for the application that are based on Django Framework.
 #### Configuration

 1. Add below mentioned entries in requirements.txt file and install these in your project environment.